The American Pavilion: Screen Talk

 During Cannes, The American Pavilion venue hosts live tapings of Indiewire's Screen Talk podcast.

 Queer Night

 In 2006, Sisk and John Cameron Mitchell launched an annual Queer Night celebration at Cannes to create an LGBTQ-inclusive social space for festival-goers.

 Worldwide Student Program

 To certain partnered institutions, The American Pavilion provides internships, networking events, industry talks, and other opportunities to get students involved in film festivals and the entertainment industry as a whole to hundreds of students per year.
-In addition to Cannes, The American Pavilion has also branched out to other film festivals like SXSW Sydney.
+In addition to Cannes, The American Pavilion has also branched out to other film festivals like the Venice Film Festival and South by Southwest in Austin and London.

 The program also includes annual video contests for the prize of a program scholarship.
 In 2019, The American Pavilion launched the Colin Higgins Ambassador Scholarship to support the participation of LGBTQ students in the program.

 Filmmaker Jeff Nichols, at the age of 21, was an intern for The American Pavilion.